apigee/apijam/Module-1/Labs/Lab 2/README.md

 # Use case

 You have an API that you want to secure and expose for consumption by different Apps (API clients).
-In addition to setting up authorized access to the API, you also want to be able to identify and control which App is making calls to the API so you can customize API behavior based on the the caller, or gather data on consumption patterns by differnt Apps and view that data through Analytics dashboards.
+In addition to setting up authorized access to the API, you also want to be able to identify and control which App is making calls to the API so you can customize API behavior based on the the caller, or gather data on consumption patterns by different Apps and view that data through Analytics dashboards.

 # How can Apigee Edge help?